 Biking and wine tasting may not seem like natural partners.
 But if you enjoy both, mixing the two can be a highlight of your next French journey.
 One of the best places to swirl, sip, and cycle is Burgundy, which is famous for peaceful lanes that lace together cute towns and venerable vineyards.

 Start in Beaune, Burgundy's thriving and popular wine capital, which lies about 200 miles southeast of Paris.
 Much of Beaune's medieval wealth came from hardworking monks, who produced excellent wine and cheese while nearby dukes amassed power.
-Given the climate and soil of the region, the monks determined that pinot noir and chardonnay grapes grew best in Burgundy — a lesson that is followed to the letter by winemakers today.
+The monks determined that pinot noir and chardonnay grapes grew best in Burgundy's particular climate and soil — a lesson that is followed to the letter by winemakers today.

 Just a few miles south of Beaune, the villages of Pommard and Meursault offer clusters of respectable vineyards beyond their namesake châteaux.
 Here, I like to sample some of the world's best whites at the convivial Caveau de Puligny-Montrachet and explore striking 11th-century, barrel-lined cellars at the elegant Château de Chassagne-Montrachet.

-After a pleasant pedal back to my home base of Beaune, I'm ready for a serene evening.
-I stroll the delicately lit streets lassoed within the town's medieval walls and reflect on the day's drinkable delights.
+After a pleasant pedal back to Beaune, you're all set to relax and enjoy a serene evening.
+Stroll the delicately lit streets lassoed within the town's medieval walls and reflect on the day's drinkable delights.
 In the heart of France, the wine is good, the landscapes are luscious, and life is leisurely.